Social housing in Australia must triple to meet demand: report

 Researchers have designed a rapid nano-filter that can clean dirty water over 100 times faster than current technology.

-Senate enquiry first step towards addressing hidden financial abuse
+Senate Inquiry first step towards addressing hidden financial abuse

-RMIT’s Supriya Singh presents to the Senate Inquiry on dowry abuse in Australia, throwing light on the devastating effects of unseen economic abuse and the need to criminalise it.
+RMIT’s Supriya Singh to present to the Senate Inquiry on dowry abuse in Australia, throwing light on the devastating effects of unseen economic abuse and the need to criminalise it.